 • Defining the desired definition and vision of omnichannel and discussions about a firm’s capabilities.

-• Designing products and services that maximize channel capabilities (or are otherwise premised on the expectations that customers have toward a channel) while also bearing in mind that online banking is not a substitute for real-world branches or ATMs.
+• Designing products and services that maximise channel capabilities (or are otherwise premised on the expectations that customers have toward a channel) whilst also bearing in mind that online banking is not a substitute for real-world branches or ATMs.

 • Exploring case studies of cutting-edge initiatives in retail, sales, and telecommunications cases, and studying potential for collaboration.